 Studies conducted by the U.S. Department of Justice Office (DOJ) of the Inspector General (OIG) of the National Court-Appointed Special Advocate Association (NCASAA) show CASA’s impact on children:

-- Prevention of Re-Abuse: A child with a CASA volunteer is half as likely to re-enter foster care because of future abuse.
+- Prevention of Re-Abuse: A child with a CASA volunteer is less likely to re-enter foster care because of future abuse.

 - Permanence: A child with a CASA volunteer is more likely to be adopted or returned home than languish in permanent foster care.

-- Less Time in Foster Care: Children with CASA volunteers spend an average of eight months less time in foster care, a cost-savings to Oregon of $15,000 per child.
-Last year, CASA saved Oregon taxpayers over $21 million.
+- Less Time in Foster Care: Children with CASA volunteers spend less time in foster care, a cost-savings to Oregon taxpayers.

 - Better Representation: Court Appointed Special Advocates enhance the legal representation of children.
 They are highly effective in having their recommendations adopted by the court.